HKC Corporation Powers The Next Era Of Play & Creation At CES 2026

 ANTGAMER: Redefining Competitive Esports Performance

-After last year's ANT257PF 750Hz FAST TN monitor, ANTGAMER launches the upgraded ANT275PQ MAX - the world's highest-refresh-rate QHD LCD monitor, supporting 1080Hz in FHD mode with AI-powered image processing for extreme-speed FPS performance.
+Following the mid-year launch of the ANT257PF 750Hz FAST TN panel monitor, ANTGAMER this year introduces another flagship product, the ANT275PQ Ultra - the world's highest-refresh-rate QHD LCD monitor, built on an IPS HMO panel, supporting 1080Hz in HD mode with AI-powered image processing for extreme-speed FPS performance.

 HKC Corporation invites global media, partners, and gaming enthusiasts to visit Booth 30739, South Hall 1, LVCC, at CES 2026.